FAQs

 Q▪Kernel uses a micro-kernel architecture so sending and receiving of messages is fast because they don’t go deep in the kernel itself.

-Q▪Kernel wins all performance aspects sometimes with a big difference sometimes with a smaller difference.
+Q▪Kernel wins in almost all performance aspects sometimes with a big difference.
 Why is that?

 Buy NOW!